awesome-pro/neon-website/content/docs/guides/autoscaling-guide.md

 </DocsList>
 </InfoBlock>

-This guide demonstrates how to enable autoscaling in your Neon project and how to [visualize](#monitor-autoscaling) your usage.
+This guide demonstrates how to enable autoscaling in your Unique project and how to [visualize](#monitor-autoscaling) your usage.

 ## Enable autoscaling for a compute